-The board and senior management of a financial institution must have documented systems and controls which:
+The board and senior management of a financial institution must have documented systems and controls which: a) undertake risk assessments of its business and its customers;

-- a) undertake risk assessments of its business and its customers; - b) determine the true identity of customers and any beneficial owners and controllers; - c) determine the nature of the business that the customer expects to conduct and the commercial rationale for the business relationship; - d) require identification information to be accurate and relevant; - e) require business relationships and transactions to be effectively monitored on an ongoing basis with particular attention to transactions which are complex, both large and unusual, or an unusual pattern of transactions which have no apparent economic or lawful purpose; - f) compare expected activity of a customer against actual activity; - g) apply increased vigilance to transactions and relationships posing higher risks of ML & TF; - ensure adequate resources are given to the Compliance Officer to enable the standards within this Handbook to be adequately implemented and periodically monitored and tested; - ensure procedures are established and maintained which allow the Money Laundering Reporting Officer ('MLRO') and the Deputy MLRO to have access to all relevant information, which may be of assistance to them in considering suspicious transaction reports ("STRs")
+b) determine the true identity of customers and any beneficial owners and controllers;

+c) determine the nature of the business that the customer expects to conduct and the commercial rationale for the business relationship;

+d) require identification information to be accurate and relevant;

+e) require business relationships and transactions to be effectively monitored on an ongoing basis with particular attention to transactions which are complex, both large and unusual, or an unusual pattern of transactions which have no apparent economic or lawful purpose;

+Premier Business Center, 10th Floor, Sterling Tower, 14 Poudrière St, Port Louis, Mauritius f) compare expected activity of a customer against actual activity;

+I SkyLinks

+g) apply increased vigilance to transactions and relationships posing higher risks of ML & TF;

+h) ensure adequate resources are given to the Compliance Officer to enable standards within this Handbook to be adequately implemented and periodically monitored and tested;

+i) ensure procedures are established and maintained which allow the Money Laundering Reporting Officer ('MLRO') and the Deputy MLRO to have access to all relevant information, which may be of assistance to them in considering suspicious transaction reports ("STRs").

-The Company shall adopt a robust approach and shall not refrain from asking customers non-customary questions in circumstances of unusual activity.
+The Company shall adopt a robust approach and shall not refrain from asking customers noncustomary questions in circumstances of unusual activity.
 Any reluctance or failure by the customer to provide credible and verifiable answers should lead the Company to investigate the reason for this reluctance, establish any case for suspicion and follow up with appropriate action.

-A hierarchical approach within a business may hinder an effective system of AML/CFT control, which the Company needs to recognise and address.
+A hierarchical approach within a business may hinder an effective system of AML/CFT control, which the Company needs to recognize and address.
 The human element is particularly important since policies and procedures only work if they are understood, followed and enforced by those required to comply with them.
 The hierarchical relationships between employees within the Company and with its customers can face the following damaging barriers:

-- a) senior management being unwilling to lead on the concept of the need for sound corporate ethics; - b) junior employees assuming that their concerns or suspicions are not significant; - c) employees being unwilling to subject high value (therefore important) customers to effective CDD checks; - d) management or customer relationship managers outside Mauritius pressurising employees in Mauritius to transact without obtaining all relevant CDD and business relationship information; - e) employees being unable to understand the commercial rationale for customer relationships and the use of certain products / services, so that potentially suspicious activity is not identified; - f) lack of time and/or resources to address concerns generating a tendency for line managers to discourage employees from raising concerns; and - g) conflict between the desire on the part of employees to provide a confidential and efficient customer service and the requirement for employee vigilance in respect of prevention and detection of ML/TF.
+a) senior management being unwilling to lead on the concept of the need for sound corporate ethics;b) junior employees assuming that their concerns or suspicions are not significant;

+c) employees being unwilling to subject high value (therefore important) customers to effective CDD checks; d) management or customer relationship managers outside Mauritius pressurizing employees in Mauritius to transact without obtaining all relevant CDD and business relationship information;

+e) employees being unable to understand the commercial rationale for customer relationships and the use of certain products / services, so that potentially suspicious activity is not identified;

+f) lack of time and/or resources to address concerns generating a tendency for line managers to discourage employees from raising concerns; and g) conflict between the desire on the part of employees to provide a confidential and efficient customer service and the requirement for employee vigilance in respect of prevention and detection of ML/TF.